 Use reports to see what's working

-You can use the Reach viewers tab in YouTube Analytics to see where your views are coming from.
+You can use the Reach tab in YouTube Analytics to see where your views are coming from.

 - Traffic sources: Find out where users are finding your content.